-It’s cooler to choose a couple of chairs from different collections combining them by color, texture, shape or whatever other parameter you like.
+It’s best suited to choose a couple of chairs from different collections combining them by color, texture and shape or whatever other parameter you like.
 Or forget it and don’t try to combine them with each other!

 Let all your chairs be different, yet having something in common with other interior items.
 Do the same trick with armchairs, bedside-tables and other furniture pieces, which usually come in pairs and sets.

-Feel aggravated just thinking about long and painful selecting those damned chairs?
+Do you ever feel aggravated just thinking about painstakingly selecting those damned chairs?
 Ok, don’t sweat it and do buy a dining set.

 Choose a modern set made of plastic or metal and couple it with a wooden art deco sideboard or an antique console table blending the colors and textures.
 Add a bench of plain style to a luxurious leather sofa or a lightweight rattan armchair to a heavy iron-bound coffer – counterpoint is welcomed!

 Styles and furniture for a sanguine personality type

 - Does loneliness, inactivity and faint colors can drive you nuts?